The Town of Duncan

 8) Germaine's Emporium is a meandering warren of rooms and out-buildings teeming with things old and new.
 You can also pick up your pet and livestock care supplies here, or peruse Quinton's gun room.

 9) Really good haircuts can be had for only $10/women and $8 men at Sunny's Hair.
 Sunny does coloring and perms too.
 Treat the whole family without hurting your pocketbook.
 Please note: Sunny's is temporarily closed as she helps care for a new grandchild.
 But she'll be back and we'll post it here.

 10) Great atmosphere, an eccentric, eclectic collection of original art, good beds and superb breakfasts at The Simpson (international cuisine and cookin’), along with a library with lots of local history, and no TV.
 Book the Sweetheart Room and take a relaxing soak in our extra-long clawfoot tub.
 We provide scented bath salts along with our Udder Delight goat milk soap.

-Duncan is home to four fine eating establishments.
-Three of them are on the Old West Highway, and feature American and Mexican grill menus.
-The fourth is a high-quality pizza place.
+Duncan is home to three fine eating establishments.
+Two of them are on the Old West Highway, and feature American and Mexican grill menus.
+The third is a high-quality pizza place.
 All are just a short walk from the Simpson.